geodavic/poly_factor/README.md

 # Polynomial factorization using LLL

 This is a repository implementing the LLL lattice reduction algorithm and using it for monic, integer polynomial factorization.
+Given such a polynomial p, the algorithm works roughly like this: use a quickly converging root finding method (e.g. cubic Newton's method) to find a root p(a) = 0, where a is possibly complex.
+Then try to find the minimal polynomial p_a of a, which must be an irreducible factor of p.
+This is done by finding an integer relation on the powers of a using the lattice basis reduction algorithm due to Lenstra, Lenstra, and Lovaz (LLL).
+Divide p by p_a and repeat this process on the quotient q = p/p_a.
+Eventually the process will stop when q = 1.

 ## Use